creativeprojects/resticprofile/docs/content/configuration/inheritance/_index.md

 Mixins are applied to the configuration after processing all [includes]({{< ref "/configuration/include/" >}}) but prior to [profile inheritance](#profile-inheritance) which means the `use` properties are not inherited but the result of applying `use` is inherited instead.
 What is defined by a mixin in a parent profile can still be overridden by a definition in a derived profile, but derived profiles can not change which mixins apply to their parent.

-Inherited list properties cannot be modified (append/prepend) and will be replaced as mixins merge prior to any inheritance.
+List properties that have been inherited from a parent can be modified (append/prepend) and replaced by a mixin.

 #### Mixin Example